All Notes

 -

-This paper presents a novel data-driven control approach for discrete-time nonlinear systems, introducing a constant control input length constant of linearization and an equivalent PFDL description
+This paper introduces a novel control approach for discrete-time nonlinear systems.
+It proposes an equivalent PFDL description and estimates parameter Φ online.

 -